sweigmann/python-ssdeeper/README.rst

     28

-More examples are available in the `python-ssdeeper documentation`_.
+More examples are available in the `python-ssdeep documentation`_.

 Install
 =======